CoderRajat123/CoderRajat123/README.md

 - 👋 Hi, I’m Rajat Das
-- 👀 I’m interested in Software Developer and Machine Learning
+- 👀 I’m a full stack developer with expertise in Android development
-- 🌱 I’m currently learning C++ and Python
-- 💞️ I’m looking to collaborate on TCS and Google
-- 📫 How to reach me - Through this profile
+- 🤖 Done projects in two live projects related to e-learning application

 <!---
 CoderRajat123/CoderRajat123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.